robinrendle/robinrendle.com/README.md

 ## Typography

-The project is set with [Nocturno](http://www.typonine.com/fonts/font-library/nocturno/) Display and Text by the [Typonine](http://www.typonine.com) foundry.
+Everything is set with [Gimlet](http://djr.com/gimlet) by David Jonathan Ross.